 Stories.
 Dreams.
-I don’t really care for documenting “reality” and its ugly faces, there’s plenty of that on the news.
-I tend to go for a more fantasy-like twist in my images.
-My wish is to catch those fleeting glimpses of magic that hide in the layers between light and shadow, reflection and the reflected, illusion and reality.
-I call those glimpses city dreams and that is what I shoot for the most part.
+I don’t really care for documenting “reality”.
+I tend to go for a more fantasy-like twist in my images to catch those fleeting glimpses of magic that hide in the layers between light and shadow, reflection and the reflected, illusion and reality.
 My photographs are like dark chocolate – rich, with a hint of melancholy and a drop of sweetness.
 Enjoy them slowly.

 Do you mostly shoot during the dark hours of the day?

 I like darker kind of aesthetic, however, no, I don’t go shooting only when its dark outside.

 What’s in your bag?

 Jay Maisel, Gianni Berengo Gardin, Rankin and many hyper talented photographers that are perhaps lesser known, however, their work takes my breath away.